Python Playground

 Run Python online in your browser

-This is a free online Python playground and compiler.
-Write Python 3 code directly in your browser, hit Run, and see output instantly — no install, no sign-up, no local Python setup required.
-It's the fastest way to test a snippet, debug a function, or try a new idea.
+A free online Python playground and compiler.
+Write Python 3 in your browser, hit Run, and the output comes back in seconds.
+No install, no sign-up, no local Python setup to worry about.

-Under the hood, the editor is powered by the same engine as VS Code (syntax highlighting, autocompletion, error squiggles), and your code runs server-side in a sandboxed Python 3 environment.
-Whether you're checking a list comprehension, testing a regex, or walking through a tutorial exercise, this online Python compiler gets you from idea to output in seconds.
+The editor is built on the same engine as VS Code, so you get syntax highlighting, autocompletion, and error squiggles.
+Your code runs server-side in a sandboxed Python 3 environment — whether you're checking a list comprehension, testing a regex, or walking through a tutorial exercise, this online Python compiler gets you from idea to output in seconds.

 What makes this Python playground useful

-- Instant Python execution — write code, press Run, and see output from our online Python compiler in seconds.
+- Instant Python execution — write code, press Run, and see output from the online Python compiler in seconds.

-- Full Python 3 syntax highlighting, autocompletion, and clear error messages — the same editor engine that powers VS Code.
+- Full Python 3 syntax highlighting, autocompletion, and clear error messages, powered by the same editor engine as VS Code.

 What you can build in the Python playground

-- List comprehensions, dictionaries, and f-strings — core Python idioms you can test line by line.
+- List comprehensions, dictionaries, and f-strings — the core Python idioms, tested line by line.

-- Small data-processing scripts: read a list, transform it, and print the results.
+- Small data-processing scripts that read a list, transform it, and print the results.

 - Interactive scripts that read from